To those of you already using social media holidays in your social media marketing plan, we salute you!

-Because of their popularity, incorporating a few of these social media holidays into your social media content calendar can definitely help in terms of boosting brand awareness and getting you closer to your audience.
+Because of their popularity, incorporating a few of these social media holidays into your social media content calendar can help:

-In other words, adding social media holidays into your content calendar can be a very efficient way of celebrating those special days together with your audience, thus boosting engagement and customer loyalty.
+In other words, adding social media holidays to your content calendar can be an efficient way of celebrating those special days together with your audience, thus boosting engagement and customer loyalty.

 Let’s kick off our social media holiday calendar with the most popular social media holidays in January.